SangameshSonale/HealthCare-Project/README.md

 * Filtered data to include specialties with over 50 patients for reliability.
 * Delivered actionable insights to help the director focus on high-procedure specialties.

-This project demonstrates advanced SQL techniques like DISTINCT, GROUP BY, HAVING, and aggregations for effective healthcare data analysis.

 ```sql
 SELECT DISTINCT medical_specialty, ROUND(AVG(num_procedures), 1) AS avg_procedures,
 COUNT(medical_specialty) AS count FROM patient.health